pingcap/tidb/docs/design/2023-06-16-runaway-queries-management.md

 - `WATCH SIMILAR`: match the statements by normalized SQL.
 - `DURATION <#>`:  When the very first SQL query is treated as "runaway", we will mark matches SQL as "runaway" in the coming N seconds.

-For the later quarantined query, reject with the error `quarantined plan used` and logs in `mysql.RUNAWAY_QUERIES` as well.
+For the later quarantined query, reject with the error `quarantined plan used` and logs in `mysql.TIDB_RUNAWAY_QUERIES` as well.

-Meanwhile, we need to provide an admin table `mysql.QURANTINE_WATCH` to let users know which watches are now active for quarantining queries.
+Meanwhile, we need to provide an admin table `mysql.TIDB_RUNAWAY_QUARANTINED_WATCH` to let users know which watches are now active for quarantining queries.

 These fields are included for each record: